abilian/nua/nua_orchestrator/README.md

 ## Data model

-`orchestrator/model`: this is a mini schema with just the User table.
-Using SQLite for a beginning.
+`orchestrator/db/model`: this is a mini schema with the User table.
+Using SQLite for a beginning, and including the `nua_build` model

 ## Settings

-`orchestrator/params.toml`: parameters file, to see what will remain there, where will be moved elsewhere (same as management in env variables, DB, ...)
+`orchestrator/nua_defaults_settings.toml`: parameters file, to see what will remain there, where will be moved elsewhere (same as management in env variables, DB, ...)

+Like `nua_build`, the configuration is stored in the DB, the .toml file is a bootstrap at first launch.

 In dev, I put everything in `/tmp`